JosephJ12/CTF-Walkthroughs/Cybersecurity-Portfolio/Threat Modeling - OWASP Juice Shop/README.md

 1. Create a System Architecture Overview
 2. Outline a Data Flow Diagram
 3. Create a Trust Boundary Diagram
-4. Analyze threats following the STRIDE framework
-5. Outline a risk register
+4. Outline a risk register and analyze using STRIDE model
-6. Conduct a gap analysis
+5. Conduct a gap analysis
-7. Map risks to ISO 27001 and NIST SP 800-53 controls
+6. Map risks to ISO 27001 and NIST SP 800-53 controls

 Let's get started!